Ishksha/Data-Visualization-and-Storytelling/README.md

-# Data-Visualization-and-Storytelling
-Create visualisations that convey a compelling story using data, visual storytelling with charts and graphs.
+# SUPERSTORE ANALYTICS for SALES Using TABLEAU
+## 🎯 Project Overview
+Created a comprehensive Tableau dashboard that tells a compelling story about Superstore sales performance, following data visualization best practices and effecI've created a comprehensive step-by-step Tableau implementation guide.
+This dashboard demonstrates mastery of visual storytelling by combining technical visualization skills with business acumen and clear narrative structure.